hjk41/Remmy/README.md

 The whole library can be divided into these parts:

-* tinyrpc.h: contains TinyRPCStub class, which is the entry point
+* tinyrpc.h: contains RPCStub class, which is the entry point

 * serialize.h: implements the Serializer template class